samuelblack11/samuelblack11/README.md

 While other social networking platforms share to your wider community, Saloo focuses on sharing greetings between individuals and small groups of people that you specify for each card.
 The convenience, privacy, and scope of custom options make for a wonderful greeting card experience.
 Please #SaySaloo and send a loved one a new kind of greeting today.

 Apple and Apple Music are trademarks of Apple Inc., registered in the U.S. and other countries <br>

-    <a href="https://proofed.azurewebsites.net">Proofed</a> - Description for Proofed
+<a href="https://proofed.azurewebsites.net">Proofed</a> (Main Skills Used: Node, Express, React, Azure)<br>
-    Main Skills Used: Node, Express, React, Azure Proofed is a basic proofreading application which allows users to spell check documents using Bing Spell Check.
+Proofed is a basic proofreading application which allows users to spell check documents using Bing Spell Check.
 </p>

 <h2> Some Languages & Tools I Specialize In</h2>